CARLINGTON COMMUNITY ASSOCIATION BY-LAWS

 Article 17 RULES AND REGULATIONS

-The Board of Directors may prescribe such rules and regulations not inconsistent with these by-laws relating to the management and operation of the corporation as they deem expedient, provided that such rules and regulations shall have force and effect only until the next annual meeting of the members of the corporation when they shall be confirmed, and failing such confirmation at such annual meeting of members, shall at and from that time cease to have any force and effect.
+The Board of Directors may prescribe such rules and regulations not inconsistent with these by-laws relating to the management and operation of the corporation as they deem expedient, provided that such rules and regulations shall have force and effect only until the next annual general meeting of the members of the Association when they shall be confirmed, and failing such confirmation at such annual general meeting, shall at and from that time cease to have any force and effect.

 Article 18 AMENDMENT OF BY-LAWS

-18.1 The by-laws of the Association not embodied in the letters patent may be repealed or amended by by-law, sanctioned by an affirmative vote of at least two-thirds (2/3) of the members at a regular or special general meeting duly called for the purpose of considering the said by-law.
+18.1 The by-laws of the Association not embodied in the letters patent may be repealed or amended when sanctioned by an affirmative vote of at least two-thirds (2/3) of the members present at a regular or special general meeting duly called for the purpose of considering the said by-law.

 18.2 Proposed changes to the by-laws must be distributed to the membership thirty (30) days prior to the meeting at which they will be considered.